alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-10-12-rule-on-book-kasf-al-kinnah.md

 lang: en
 note: true
 category: [knowledge, books]
-excerpt: "After reviewing the mentioned book (Kashf Al-Akinnah), I realized that its author is not one of the reliable scholars in respect of the rulings of Shari'ah (Islamic law)."
+summary: "After reviewing the mentioned book (Kashf Al-Akinnah), I realized that its author is not one of the reliable scholars in respect of the rulings of Shari'ah (Islamic law)."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz